Roger Christian (ice hockey): Career

-Christian international hockey for the U.S. In 1958 he led the U.S. National team in scoring, under Coach Cal Marvin and Manager Don Clark.
-Roger played together with Billy and a third brother, Gordon, on the 1958 United States national team.
-Roger played on the renowned Gold Medal winning Olympic Team, alongside his brother.
-He would go on to play on five U.S. National teams altogether.
+Christian's career with the United States national team began in 1958.
+That year he led the team in scoring, under coach Cal Marvin and manager Don Clark.
+Roger played together with Billy and a third brother, Gordon, on the 1958 U.S. team.
+Roger then played at the 1960 Winter Olympics, alongside his brother, where the American team won its first-ever gold medal.
+He would go on to play on five World Championship and Olympic teams altogether.

-After that Roger went on to play for nearly 20 years with his hometown Warroad Lakers, an amateur dynasty, where his number 7 Jersey was later retired from the Lakers roster in 1974.
+Afterwards, Roger went on to play for nearly 20 years with his hometown Warroad Lakers, an amateur dynasty, where his number 7 jersey was later retired from the Lakers roster in 1974.

 Christian Brothers'

-After receiving gold medals, the two Christian brothers returned to their hometown of Warroad and established Christian Brothers Hockey Stick Manufacturing.
+After winning gold medals in 1960, the two Christian brothers returned to their hometown of Warroad and established Christian Brothers Hockey Stick Manufacturing.
 The idea of this business was to produce a line of customized American hockey sticks.
 The slogan for this company was, "Hockey Sticks by Hockey Players."
-They refurbished an old building off of the highway Warroad and this was home to the first Christian Brother hockey stick plant.
+They refurbished an old building off of the highway Warroad which became the home to the first Christian Brother hockey stick plant.

 In the early years of the company, they saw success and expanded into a new stick manufacturing plant in Warroad.
 They officially moved to this new plant in 1969 and operated there for many years.
 During the 1980 Winter Olympics, the business received additional attention.
-Roger's nephew Dave Christian led the U.S. team in assists and brought another gold medal to Warroad.
-This was not only a great accomplishment for Dave but this was beneficial for the family's company.
+Roger's nephew Dave Christian led the U.S. team in assists and brought the second gold medal to Warroad.
+He was using a Christian Bros stick throughout the tournament.
+This was not only a great accomplishment for Dave but also beneficial for the family's company.
 After this, sales boomed to up to 40% more sticks.
-This was mainly because Dave was using a Christian Bros stick while he successfully received the gold medal.

 Christian and his brother sold their company in 2002 because of changes in materials, multi-national competition, and increased licensing fees.